Kawiyaaa/File-encrypter-decrypter/README.md

 A file encrypter / decrypter based on XOR

-# How to use the GUI version ? :
+# How to use the GUI version of the python script ? :

 1.Download python 3.9 (didn't tried the other versions)